TrueC-D/student-survey-for-sinatra/README.md

-# Student Survey For Content up to the Sinatra Project
+# Student Survey For Sinatra

 ## We Would Like Your Feedback